dansandland/cassandra-scrapy-pipeline/README.md

 ## The Pipeline

-With an existing scrapy project and the python cassandra driver installed, add the pipeline and update settings.
+With an existing scrapy project and the python cassandra driver installed; add the pipeline and update settings.

 **Add to pipelines.py:**